 This career merges journalism with the agriculture industry.
 Food safety, sustainability, and trade policy are just some of the topics an agricultural journalist or agricultural information specialist covers.
 Write about new developments and technology, pass on information about fairs and livestock shows, or discuss current weather events or patterns.
-Average salary is $38K.
 With a background in agriculture journalism, you can also start a PR career, work in marketing and advertising, or clock in as a reporter.

 - Degree: Most agricultural journalists earn bachelor’s degrees in either agricultural journalism or communications.
 You’ll take writing and editing courses as well as classes in animal science and economics.

 - Experience: Get some hands-on experience through an agriculture magazine or your school’s newspaper.

 - Organizations: Join professional organizations: the International Federation of Agricultural Journalists, the National Association of Farm Broadcasters, and the American Agricultural Editors’ Association.
 These help set industry standards and give you opportunities to network and improve.

 - Job: Find a job with journals, online magazines, public relations firms, or the government—either local, state, or national.